Levi Strauss gives upbeat 2023 sales outlook as demand holds up

-Jan 25 (Reuters) - Levi Strauss & Co LEVI.N forecast annual sales above Wall Street estimates on Wednesday, in a sign that demand for its jeans is holding up better than feared even as consumers shift to purchase more non-denim and office-friendly clothing.
+Jan 25 (Reuters) - Levi Strauss & Co LEVI.N forecast annual sales above Wall Street estimates on Wednesday, in a sign that demand for its jeans is holding up better than feared.

-The San Francisco-based jeans maker also got a boost from strong performance at its other brands, including Dockers and Beyond Yoga, helping it cushion a 5% drop in revenue from the Americas region.
+Shares of the denim maker were up nearly 8% in extended trading after it also topped fourth-quarter sales and profit estimates.

-With shoppers now buying more non-denim bottoms such as formal trousers and cargo pants, analysts have flagged uncertainty around denim demand in the near-term, with Coresight Research forecasting a decline in the U.S. jeans market in 2023.
+With shoppers now buying more office-friendly and non-denim bottoms such as formal trousers and cargo pants, analysts have flagged uncertainty around denim demand in the near-term, with Coresight Research expecting a drop in the U.S. jeans market in 2023.

 However, Levi's said it saw more consumers shopping at its stores in the Americas and Asia, boosting its direct-to-consumer business.